DavidAni44/SAAD-assignment/ADR/BackendLanguage.md

 * Good as it is specifically designed for web applications
 * Good as developers are all already familiar with the language
 * Bad as it is less effecient for heavy processing tasks
-* Bad as security is a big concern with this language
+* Bad as PHP has security vulnerabilities

 ### Python/Flask

 * Good as the framework is designed for web development
 * Good as developers have familiarity with the language
+* Good as Python is portable and can be run on on many different types of systems, allowing for easier development as we have developers on both Windows and Mac
 * Bad due to reliance on external libraries

 ## Decision Outcome

-Chosen option: Python/Flask due to the choice of Architectural Style being a Web App
+Chosen option: Python/Flask due to the choice to make a Web App and its expanded functionality

 ### Confirmation